I Trust We Can Move Forward Smoothly From Here

 ________

-Created at a pivotal moment, shortly after stabilizing from a long period of housing uncertainty, the series marks a shift from precarity to stability.
-The title, drawn from the artist’s final email to building management, signals the close of a long correspondence and the beginning of a new chapter.
-Each photograph bears a single-word title — "edge," "hold," "hit," "home" — gesturing toward states of peace, grounding, impact, and desire.
+Created shortly after stabilizing from a long period of housing uncertainty, the series marks a shift from precarity.
+The title, drawn from the artist's final email to building management, signals the close of a long correspondence and the beginning of a new chapter.

-Subtly tinted with the artist’s signature powder pink, the photographs become meditations on survival, self-determination, and the quiet transformation that occurs when life settles into new form.
+Each photograph bears a single-word title — "edge," "hold," "hit," "home" — gesturing toward peace, grounding, impact, and desire.
+Subtly tinted with the artist's signature powder pink, the images hold space for survival, self-determination, and the quiet transformation that occurs when life settles into new form.